nosovicki/gog/README.md

      [A + B]

-To distinguish lambda arguments from other names you just start them with capital letters.
+To distinguish lambda arguments from other names, you start them with capital letters.
 Of course, you can use any notation inside lambdas too, as well as nest lambda functions infinitely.

 #### Nested example